A NOTE FROM OUR FOUNDER

 I launched Tactile with a mission to change the ratio in business.
 A lofty goal?
 Yes.
 A Necessary one?
 Definitely.

 Before I dove headfirst into running an agency, I spent close to a decade in brand marketing and communications across media, tech, and the arts.
-I led marketing and communications for The New Republic, spent time on brand marketing for the Guardian, led brand for NewsCred, ran an artist program for AOL.
+I was the VP of Marketing & Communications for The New Republic, where I was able to also work with brands like Casper, SquareSpace, and Getty on content marketing.
+I spent time on brand marketing for the Guardian, led brand for NewsCred, ran an artist program for AOL.
 This list goes on.

 As I grew in my career, I came up against the challenges that so many women face in the workplace.
 I was typically the only woman and/or only hispanic person in the room.
 In an effort to process this experience, I started hosting small dinners for women across industries.
 I tried to become an ally for women in the companies I worked for as much as possible.
 But after hearing the same story over and over, I decided it was time to take action.